-We are a development stage medical device company that is developing a proprietary biomedical signal processing technology platform to extract information from physiologic signals.
-Our initial emphasis is on providing intracardiac signal information to electrophysiologists during electrophysiology ("EP") studies and cardiac catheter ablation of atrial fibrillation ("AF") and ventricular tachycardia ("VT").
+We are a pre-commercial stage medical device company that is developing a proprietary biomedical signal processing technology platform to extract information from physiologic signals.
+Our initial emphasis is on providing intracardiac signal information to electrophysiologists during electrophysiology ("EP") studies and cardiac catheter ablation procedures for atrial fibrillation ("AF") and ventricular tachycardia ("VT").
 Cardiac catheter ablation is a procedure that involves delivery of energy through the tip of a catheter that scars or destroys heart tissue in order to correct heart rhythm disturbances.
 Our first product which received FDA 510(k) clearance in August 2018 is the PURE (Precise Uninterrupted Real-time evaluation of Electrograms) EP System.

-The PURE EPTM System is a non-invasive computerized system intended for acquiring, digitizing, amplifying, filtering, measuring and calculating, displaying, recording and storing of electrocardiographic and intracardiac signals for patients undergoing EP procedures in an EP laboratory.
-The system is indicated for use under the supervision of licensed healthcare practitioners who are responsible for interpreting the data.
-The PURE EP System aims to minimize noise and artifacts and acquire high-fidelity cardiac signals.
-Improving cardiac signals may potentially increase the diagnostic value of these signals, thereby possibly improving accuracy and efficiency of the EP studies and related procedures.
-The PURE EP System is intended to be used in addition to existing electrophysiology recorders.
-We believe that data provided by the PURE EP System will increase the workload ability and enhance the capabilities of the typical electrophysiology laboratory.
+PURE EP(tm) System is a proprietary signal acquisition and processing technology.
+The device is a computerized system intended for acquiring, digitizing, amplifying, filtering, measuring and calculating, displaying, recording and storing of electrocardiographic and intracardiac signals for patients undergoing electrophysiology (EP) procedures in an EP laboratory.
+The device aims to minimize noise and artifacts and acquire high-fidelity cardiac signals.
+Improving fidelity of acquired cardiac signals may potentially increase the diagnostic value of these signals, thereby possibly improving accuracy and efficiency of the EP studies and related procedures.